huseyinpolat-ds/WS_2023_project/README.md

    - The book details will be scraped and saved in the `book_details.csv` file.

-Note: Make sure to have the appropriate CSV files in the respective directories for each scraper to work correctly.
+Note: Make sure to have the exact same CSV file naming as in instructions in 2nd and 3rd spider to work correctly.